SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-c.html.md

     Message '100,C MQTT,c8y_MQTTDevice' with delivery token 1 delivered
     ...

-After starting application you should see new device in the Cumulocity application in the device list.
+After starting the application you should see a new device in the Cumulocity application in the device list.
-Additionally if there will be a new operation created for this device, (for example ``c8y_Restart``) information about it will be printed to the console.
+Additionally, if there will be a new operation created for this device, (for example ``c8y_Restart``) information about it will be printed to the console.

 ## Improve the agent